-If the accident involves injuries, the State Attorney's Office can file the third degree felony charge of Leaving the Scene of an Accident with injuries.
+Does your Florida LSA involve injuries?If the accident involves injuries, the State Attorney's Office can file the third degree felony charge of Leaving the Scene of an Accident with injuries.
 A third degree felony in Florida can expose an individual up to a maximum of five years in State prison.

 What do the prosecutors need to prove for Third Degree Felony Leaving the Scene of an Accident??1) Criminal Defendant was the driver of a vehicle involved in an accident resulting in injury; and

 2) Criminal Defendant knew or should have known that he was involved in the accident; and